-During the months of September and October 2021, we spent nearly 8 weeks criss-crossing Brittany on board Dahu, our converted van that we presented here.
-This roadtrip in Brittany was motivated by our latest book project “Randos bière en Bretagne”.
+During the months of September and October 2021, we spent nearly 8 weeks of roadtrip in Brittany with our van Dahu (that we presented here).
+This roadtrip in Brittany was motivated by our latest book project “Randos bière en Bretagne“.
 If you have been following us for some time, you may have seen our first book called “Randos bière en France“, and you should know that a new 100% Breizh edition is in the works for spring 2022… But we’ll certainly talk to you about it here when it will become a reality!
 For the moment, we thought it was time to share with you our feelings after this 60 days roadtrip and especially to make a small assessment / Budget of this trip in Brittany.

 - Is Brittany an ideal destination for a van road trip?

 - Summary of our van adventure in Brittany

 - Budget of our road trip in Brittany

 - Road trip in Brittany: 5 suggested itineraries for 1 week